• Skip to primary navigation

 Opting into the Plan

-Part–time graduate students and dependents of part-time and full-time students are not covered automatically.
+Part–time graduate students and dependants of part-time and full time students are not covered automatically.
 They will have to opt-in to the plan.
-To opt-in, the payment is submitted online along with a completed Opt-in form which is available at our portal at WeSpeakStudent.com.
+To opt-in, the payment is submitted online along with a completed Opt-in form which is available at our website at YUGSA Health Plan.

 Opting Out of the Plan

 Students who already have supplemental health and dental coverage can opt-out of the plan in the Fall semester.
 OHIP or UHIP does not count as comparable coverage.
-Students must opt-out online from our portal at WeSpeakStudent.com before the deadline.
+Students must opt out online from our website at YUGSA Health Plan before the deadline.

 Opt-in and Opt-out Deadlines